 Sabina Sacco specializes in international commercial and investment arbitration.
 She has acted as counsel, arbitrator, secretary or assistant to the arbitral tribunal in numerous international arbitration proceedings under various rules, including the ICC, ICSID, UNCITRAL, LCIA and AAA rules.

-A dual Italian and Chilean national, Sabina has significant experience in matters relating to Latin America.
-She has been involved in arbitrations concerning investments in Chile, Argentina, Peru, Bolivia, Ecuador, Venezuela, Mexico, El Salvador and Brazil.
+A dual Italian and Chilean national, Sabina’s practice focuses on Europe and the Spanish-speaking world.
+She has been involved in commercial and investment arbitrations in several Latin American jurisdictions, where she is routinely sought out as arbitrator.
 Prior to joining Lévy Kaufmann-Kohler, Sabina worked for several years at White & Case LLP in Washington D.C. where she was part of the counsel team in various investment and commercial arbitrations relating to investments in Latin America, including the successful representation of the Peruvian State in Aguaytía Energy LLC v.
 The Republic of Peru.
 Prior to that, Sabina worked for several years at Carey Abogados in Santiago, Chile, where she focused on corporate and litigation matters related to foreign investment.

 Sabina’s experience includes disputes relating to a variety of industries, including oil and gas, energy, mining and natural resources, construction, utilities, food and retail, and international sales.